nyu-mll/CNLI-generalization/README.md

 #### Analysis

 All scripts used to produce figures and tables can be found in the `analysis_scripts` directory.
-Please refer to `analysis.ipynb` for code used to compare run results and `lexical-diversity.ipynb` for code used for $n$-gram counts.
+Please refer to `analysis.ipynb` for code used to compare run results and `lexical-diversity.ipynb` for code used for n-gram counts.

 ### Recommended Citation

 ```
 @inproceedings{huang2020cnligeneralization,
  title={Counterfactually-Augmented {SNLI} Training Data Does Not Yield Better Generalization Than Unaugmented Data},
  author={William Huang and Haokun Liu and Samuel R. Bowman},
  booktitle = {Proceedings of the 2020 EMNLP Workshop on Insights from Negative Results in NLP},
  year={2020},
  publisher = {The Association for Computational Linguistics}
 }
 ```